azurecitadel/azurecitadel.github.io/devops/devops-projects.md

 ---
-layout: article
 title: DevOps Projects Lab
-categories: labs
+category: devops
 date: 2018-06-04
-tags: [azure, lab, portal, devops, devops-projects, nodejs]
+tags: [devops-projects, nodejs]
-comments: true
-author: John_Duckmanton
+author: John Duckmanton
-image:
-  feature: devops-cycle.png
+header:
-  teaser: devops-cycle.png
+  teaser: /images/teaser/devops-proj.png
-  thumb:
+  overlay_image: /images/teaser/devops-proj.png
 excerpt: Azure DevOps Projects simplifies the process of setting up a complete CI/CD pipeline for code deployment to Azure, whether you're starting a new project from scratch, or bringing your codebase with you.
 ---
-{% include toc.html %}

 ## Introduction